ilmen12/ilmen12/README.md

+## Hi there, I'm Alan 👋

 ### About me

-- 🔭 Currently working as a developer in the financial system with 7 years of experience.
-My expertise lies in the fields of payment systems and e-wallets.
+- 🧑‍💻 Payment system developer at Tencent.
+7 years experience in development of financial system.
-- 🌱 Graduated from UESTC and reach master's degree of Communication and Digital Signal Processing.
+- 📖 Graduated from UESTC and reach master's degree of Communication and Digital Signal Processing.
-- 🧑‍💻
+- ⭐️ System design & Payment system & E-wallet.
+- ⚡️ Java / Python / JavaScript / C++.
-- 📫 How to reach me: yfilmen@gmail.com
+- 📫 Email me at: yfilmen@gmail.com